What is the difference between the five courses?

 About The Graphic Design School

 We provide self-paced, online learning services to learners throughout Australia and the world.
-Self-Paced delivery option is perfect if you would like to learn in your own time and in your own home.
-There’s no need to attend any face-to-face classes as you’ll receive all course materials along with access to the school’s resources online.
-You will find the materials you need to study online in your very own student secure area that we call the ‘Schoolyard’.
-In the Schoolyard you will have access to your learning and assessments, your records, information about units of competency and how they relate to the course content, written software training, software training videos, templates for you to complete your assessments, an e-library, a gallery for your work, an uploader to submit your assessments directly to your tutor, useful links to research resources, and learner support via our ever popular forum.
+Self-paced delivery is perfect if you would like to learn in your own time and in your own home.
+There’s no need to attend any face-to-face classes as you’ll receive all course materials along with access to the School’s resources online.
+You will find the materials you need to study online in your very own student secure area that we call The Schoolyard.
+In The Schoolyard you will have access to your learning and assessments, your records, information about Units of Competency and how they relate to the course content, written software training, training videos, templates for you to complete your assessments, an e-library, a gallery for your work, an uploader to submit your assessments directly to your tutor, useful links to research resources, and learner support via our ever popular Forum.